bnb-chain/bnb-chain.github.io/docs/migration/non-evm-chains/solana/architecture-comparison.md

 ### BNB Chain

-The BNB Chain ecosystem comprises two blockchain giants, namely, Beacon Chain (BC) and the BNB Smart Chain (BSC).
-The Beacon Chain is responsible for the Governance of the BNB Chain (Staking, Voting).
+The BNB Chain ecosystem comprises two blockchain giants, namely, BNB Beacon Chain (BC) and the BNB Smart Chain (BSC).
+The BNB Beacon Chain is responsible for the Governance of the BNB Chain (Staking, Voting).
 Whereas, the BNB Smart Chain (BSC) blockchain, founded in 2020, is EVM compatible and contains consensus layers and hubs to multi-chains.
 The BNB Token is the native cryptocurrency of the ecosystem that is used for both staking purposes as well as for payments of transactions over the network.

-BSC runs parallel to the Beacon Chain and is the EVM-compatible component of the BNBChain ecosystem, and offers smart contract functionality for creating dApps and other blockchain-based products.
+BSC runs parallel to the BNB Beacon Chain and is the EVM-compatible component of the BNBChain ecosystem, and offers smart contract functionality for creating dApps and other blockchain-based products.
 BSC gained real popularity in early 2021 because of its lower gas fees and faster finality as compared to Ethereum's high gas fees and scalability problems.
 BSC uses the Proof-of-Staked-Authority (PoSA) consensus algorithm i.e, it merges delegated Proof-of-Stake with Proof-of-Authority (PoA).

 ### Solana